outragedpinkracoon/outragedpinkracoon.github.io/_posts/2023-05-10-publish-your-salary-ranges-on-job-ads.md

 ---
-title: Publish Your Salary Ranges on Job Ads
+title: Publish Your Salary Ranges 1 - Negotiation Bias
-description: Don't talk to me about your DI&E strategies if you don't publish your salary ranges.
+description: Don't let this one limiting belief stop you from doing the right thing for underrepresented candidates.
 layout: post
 categories: [hiring]
 ---
-I'm not going to even cover the basics of how if you don't publish your salary range, you end up wasting the company's time and the candidate's time by not realising there's a mismatch until you're weeks into a process.
-If that's you, go sort your life out before reading further.

 I often see leaders (aka white males) on LinkedIn commenting that if you publish salary ranges, people 'will always ask for the top amount'.